Board of Regents

 NKU stands as testament to this maxim.
 It illustrates what happens when corporate, political and civic leaders share a common vision for the future, as happened in Northern Kentucky in the 1960s.

 Today, NKU is entering a new level of service.
-And it is advancing the dreams of our students and our community and, in the process, building a University that is becoming be a tremendous source of pride to us all.
+And it is advancing the dreams of our students and our community and, in the process, building a University that is a tremendous source of pride to us all.

 Let me close by offering you an invitation to attend any or all of our public meetings.
 We look forward to comments and suggestions by the community.